genomicsclass/labs/README.md

 May 7, 2014: in order to clean up and trim down the memory size of this repo, we've moved out non-code objects out of this repo.
+Therefore, before submitting a pull request, please first clone a clean copy of the repository.
-The celfiles and agilent folder of week2 has been moved to the `rawdata` repo.
+The celfiles and agilent folder of week2 has been moved to the `rawdata` repo, and the reading microarray lab has been updated to reflect this.

 May 5, 2014 : we are adding rendered content here: <http://genomicsclass.github.io/book/>

-March 30, 2014 :  we are still adding R markdown files to this repository.
-Expect fully finished files for all weeks by second week of May 2014.

 ## Labs and lectures: